bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 {% endhighlight %}

-You see what we did here is extend the `create` method available for the `Video` class, and *not* for the `Image` model.
+You see what we did here is extend the `create` method available for the `Video` class and *not* for the `Image` model.
 What we want to do be able to do is create an instance of one of our classes without having to specify the `type` value.
 Since the default value for the base model is `image`, we don't need to specify a `create` method for `Image` instances - they're the default.

-The base model's default type is `image` so if we do this...
+The base model's default type is `image`, so if we do this...

 {% highlight python %}
 image = Image.objects.create(image=some_image_file, caption="")
 {% endhighlight %}

-...we get back an image, that is, a `MediaAsset` with its `type` attribute set to `image`.
-For a video we need to ensure that the `create` method updates the keyword argument to the base manager, and then this is
+...we get back an image, or rather, a `MediaAsset` with its `type` attribute set to `image`.
+For a video, we need to ensure that the `create` method updates the keyword argument to the base manager, and then this is
 valid: